French ironclad Normandie: Design and description

 Designed by the French naval architect Henri Dupuy de Lôme, the ships of the class were intended to fight in the line of battle, unlike the first British ironclads.
 The ship was 77.25 m long, with a beam of 17 m.
 Normandie had a maximum draft of 8.48 m, a depth of hold of 10.67 m and displaced 5650 t.
 The ships of the class had a high metacentric height of 7 ft and consequently rolled badly.
 With their gun ports only 1.88 m above the waterline, they proved to be very wet.

 Normandie had a single horizontal return connecting-rod compound steam engine that drove one propeller.
 The engine was powered by eight Indret oval boilers and was designed for a capacity of 2500 ihp.
 She carried a maximum of 675 t of coal which allowed her to steam for 4000 km at a speed of 8 kn.
 The Gloire-class ships were initially fitted with a light barquentine rig with three masts that had a sail area around 11800 sqft.
-This was later changed to a full ship rig of 27000 sqft, but later had to be reduced because excessive rolling.
+This was later changed to a full ship rig of 27000 sqft, but later had to be reduced because of excessive rolling.

 The Gloire-class ships were armed with 36 Modèle 1858 164.7 mm broadside.
 The remaining two guns were placed on the upper deck as chase guns.
 They fired a 44.9 kg shell at a muzzle velocity of only 322 m/s and proved to be ineffective against armour.
 They were replaced by rifled breech-loading Modèle 1864 guns in 1868.
 Six 240 mm guns were mounted in the centre of the gun deck and a pair of 194 mm guns replaced the original chase guns.

 Normandies wooden hull was completely armoured with wrought iron plates 120 mm thick.
 Backed by the 760 mm sides of the hull, the armour extended 5.4 m above the waterline and 2.0 m below.
 The Gloire-class ships had an open-topped conning tower with armour 100 mm thick and 10 mm of armour underneath the wooden upper deck.